kistofe/Boss-Design/README.md

 ### Purpose
 The first thing to have in mind when designing a Boss, is its _purpose_.
-This is probably one of the most important steps in the design process as we are basically creating the "pillars" on which the entire Boss Fight will be based.
+This is probably one of the most important steps in the design process as we are basically creating the "pillars" on which the entire Boss fight will be based.

 This process is divided in 3 steps.
 To illustrate them better, let's go one by one following an example from **"Hollow Knight" (Team Cherry, 2017)**.

 - **List of the skill to test:** Bosses are like tests for players, so the first thing to think about is _what_ is going to be tested with this boss.

 ![](https://i.imgur.com/iLNXFwb.png)
 _Let's say for example we want to test the jump mechanic of the main character._

 - **List of attacks or challenges that will test that skill:** Now we have decided _what_ to test, we have to think _how_ to actually test it.

 In this step, it is recommended to think of those challenges independently to avoid limiting our ideas on the actual design of the boss.

 ![](https://i.imgur.com/YZWH6vY.png)
 ![](https://i.imgur.com/4ctdGM3.png)